Scoopi Installation and Quick Start

 Install Scoopi from Docker Image

-The following command downloads Scoopi image, creates container named scoopi and run it.
+The following command downloads Scoopi image, creates and run container named scoopi.

 docker run --name scoopi codetab/scoopi

-output/data.txt.
+It executes quick-start example which outputs single record to an output file.
 However, we will not be able to view the output file nor modify the conf files as they are within the container.
-To overcome this, we need to externalize these folders with following commands.
+We need to externalize these folders with following commands.

 mkdir scoopi cd scoopi docker cp scoopi:/scoopi/conf . docker cp scoopi:/scoopi/output . docker cp scoopi:/scoopi/docker . docker cp scoopi:/scoopi/defs . docker cp scoopi:/scoopi/logs .

-Here, we make a folder named scoopi and then copy conf, output, docker, defs and logs folders from the container to it.
-This allows us to modify conf, def files and also, view the output file without login into the container.
-We can now remove the container as we are going to recreate it with a new set of parameters.
+Here, we make a folder named scoopi and then copy conf, output, docker, defs and logs folders from the container to the scoopi folder.
+Now, we can modify conf, def files and also, view the output file without login into the container.
+Next, remove the container as we are going to recreate it with a new set of parameters.

 docker rm scoopi